luoxue-star/AniMer/README.md

 so the version released now is the result of retraining after we fixed it.

 ## Training
-Downloading the pretrained backbone from [here](https://drive.google.com/drive/folders/1_S6ZZ6HYQ4ixAiN8m5uZxh0hFUsRNDxG?usp=sharing).
+Downloading the pretrained backbone and CtrlAni3D dataset from [here](https://drive.google.com/drive/folders/1_S6ZZ6HYQ4ixAiN8m5uZxh0hFUsRNDxG?usp=sharing).
 Then, processing the data format to be consistent with Animal3D and replacing the training data path in the configs_hydra/experiment/AniMerStagex.yaml file.
 After that, you can train the model using the following command:
 ```bash
 bash train.sh